 PASSIVE TRAINING Vs ACTIVE TRAINING

 Training, whether it be a dog, cat, child or sports person must be consistent, ongoing and continual.
 An obvious statement perhaps, but how many people (I’m thinking specifically about dog trainers here) practise the ‘continual’ element.
 Positive reinforcement is an EXTREMELY powerful MOTIVATOR.
 For example we can reward our dog for lying quietly in bed; appearing to the outsider, for no apparent reason!
 We can reinforce the wanted behaviour of lying quietly with a few kind words of ENCOURAGEMENT and a chin rub.
-Here we reinforced the behaviour passively – we are not actually encouraging a behaviour, rather, waiting for it to happen.
+Here we reinforced the behaviour passively – we are not actually encouraging a behaviour, rather, waiting for it to happen and capturing the moment.
 This is continual training; we offer rewards at random for a wanted behaviour – not only in ‘formal’ training sessions.

 For further blogs please visit the Home page.